RyannosaurusRex/AxosoftAPI.NET/README.md

-AxosoftAPI.NET
+AxosoftAPI.NET For .NET Core
 ==============

-.NET wrapper for the Axosoft API
+This is a fork of the Official .NET wrapper for the Axosoft API, but with support for .NET Core.

-For examples and a brief introduction to "how to use it" please visit our blog <a href="http://www.axosoft.com/blog/2014/06/12/axosoft-api-net-wrapper/">AxosoftAPI.NET Wrapper </a>.